 The lessons at the Conservatorium van Amsterdam are taught in Dutch or English.
 Therefore every student at the Conservatorium van Amsterdam must have a passive as well as an active knowledge of the Dutch or English language.
 Students who cannot speak and understand English (or Dutch), cannot be admitted to the Conservatorium of Amsterdam.
+Students from outside the European Union need to obtain a language certificate.
+More information

 No, the Conservatorium van Amsterdam does not offer any part-time studies.